-Women are more likely to be turned off by someone who isn’t as tall as expected or by someone who has a dialect than by a partner who’s just after a ‘friends with benefits’ relationship.
-Jaumo’s latest survey of 10,000 singles in the UK has revealed this and other interesting facts about single women and men.
+Women are more likely to be turned off by someone who isn’t as tall as expected or by someone who speaks with an accent than by a partner who’s just after a ‘friends with benefits’ relationship, according to a recent survey by Jaumo.
+Jaumo spoke to 10,000 singles in the UK to reveal what the real turn-offs are for men and women.

 A total of 49% of women and 66% of men said that they could picture themselves in a ‘friends with benefits’ relationship.
 However, while this may be something they would consider, it looks like true love and a real partnership are what most men and women are after.
 When asked whether they believed in love, nearly three quarters of those surveyed said yes.
 Slightly more women (74%) than men (71%) believe in true love.

 When it comes to a partner’s height, most men are pretty indifferent.
 For 58% of women, however, height does matter.
-And women are more likely to be put off by a regional dialect.
-53% of the women and 47% of the men asked weren’t so fond of dialects.
+And women are more likely to be put off by a regional accent.
+53% of the women and 47% of the men asked weren’t so fond of strong accents.

 Here are the findings in full:

 |YES women||NO women||YES men||NO men||YES combined||NO combined|